Flag desecration: Malaysia

-While Malaysia does not have specific legislation regarding flag desecration, legal action can be taken against those who show disrespect towards the national flag Jalur Gemilang under the Penal Code (Act 574), Sedition Act 1948 (Act 15) and the Emblems & Names (Prevention of Control of Improper Use) 1963 (Act 193).
-In October 2013, the Law Minister Nancy Shukri announced that the Government would be removing the proposed Clause 5 amendment to the Penal Code, which proposed fining or jailing anyone charged with desecrating the Jalur Gemilang or a foreign flag for a term of between five and fifteen years.
-She clarified that provisions for safeguarding the national flag would be added under the proposed National Harmony Act.
+While Malaysia does not have specific legislation regarding flag desecration, legal action can be taken against those who show disrespect towards the national flag Jalur Gemilang under the Penal Code, Sedition Act 1948 and the Emblems and Names (Prevention of Improper Use) Act 1963.

+In May 2013, a group of Malaysian Chinese students in Taiwan, were photographed with an upside-down national flag, and claimed the action was "to express their dissatisfaction of the just-concluded general election that they alleged was carried out in an undemocratic way".

+In September 2013, the government tabled an amendment bill on the Penal Code in an attempt to criminalise the desecration of a foreign flag, and the use of a non-recognised flag to represent Malaysia, which would be punishable with five to fifteen years of imprisonment.
+This legislative move came after several left-wing activists were arrested for flying the Sang Saka Malaya flag back on 30 August that year, and was cited by Law Minister Nancy Shukri as part of the reasons for tabling this proposed amendment.
+However, following criticisms from several MPs, the bill was retracted in October 2013.
+Nevertheless, Nancy Shukri clarified that provisions for safeguarding the national flag would be added under a proposed National Harmony Act.

-Nine Australian men, the 'Budgie Nine', were arrested after celebrating the 2016 Malaysian Grand Prix by stripping to their 'budgie smuggler' swimming trunks, decorated with the Malaysian flag.
-After three days in custody they were charged with public nuisance and released.
-The briefs had been made in Australia, not Malaysia.
+In 2016, nine Australian men, the 'Budgie Nine', were arrested after celebrating the 2016 Malaysian Grand Prix by stripping to their 'budgie smuggler' swimming trunks, decorated with the Malaysian flag.
+They were charged for public nuisance after spending three days in custody.
+Their charges were later dismissed and they were released with only a warning.
+The briefs were reportedly made in Australia instead of Malaysia.

-In 2013, a group of Chinese Malaysian students in Taiwan, were photographed with an upside-down national flag, and claimed the action was "to express their dissatisfaction of the just-concluded general election that they alleged was carried out in an undemocratic way".
-In another incident, a Chinese Malaysian businessman Lee Kim Yew was reported to have dishonored the national flag by changing its white stripes to black in an online post.
+In 2019, a businessman named Lee Kim Yew was reported to have dishonored the national flag by changing its white stripes to black in an online post.
 The image, which has since been removed, was uploaded along with a post by Lee highlighting his recent blog entry on the inclusion of Jawi script lessons in Malay-language textbooks for Year 4 students.
 His action drew widespread online criticism and Lee's Facebook account appeared to have been deactivated later on.